metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `default_global_rate_limit_policy` (Attributes) DefaultGlobalRateLimitPolicy allows setting a default global rate limit policy for every HTTPProxy.HTTPProxy can overwrite this configuration. (see [below for nested schema](#nestedatt--spec--runtime_settings--rate_limit_service--default_global_rate_limit_policy))
+- `default_global_rate_limit_policy` (Attributes) DefaultGlobalRateLimitPolicy allows setting a default global rate limit policy for every HTTPProxy.
+HTTPProxy can overwrite this configuration. (see [below for nested schema](#nestedatt--spec--runtime_settings--rate_limit_service--default_global_rate_limit_policy))
 - `domain` (String) Domain is passed to the Rate Limit Service.
-- `enable_resource_exhausted_code` (Boolean) EnableResourceExhaustedCode enables translating error code 429 togrpc code RESOURCE_EXHAUSTED.
+- `enable_resource_exhausted_code` (Boolean) EnableResourceExhaustedCode enables translating error code 429 to grpc code RESOURCE_EXHAUSTED.
 When disabled it's translated to UNAVAILABLE
-- `enable_x_rate_limit_headers` (Boolean) EnableXRateLimitHeaders defines whether to include the X-RateLimitheaders X-RateLimit-Limit, X-RateLimit-Remaining, and X-RateLimit-Reset(as defined by the IETF Internet-Draft linked below), on responsesto clients when the Rate Limit Service is consulted for a request.ref. https://tools.ietf.org/id/draft-polli-ratelimit-headers-03.html
+- `enable_x_rate_limit_headers` (Boolean) EnableXRateLimitHeaders defines whether to include the X-RateLimit headers X-RateLimit-Limit, X-RateLimit-Remaining, and X-RateLimit-Reset (as defined by the IETF Internet-Draft linked below), on responses to clients when the Rate Limit Service is consulted for a request. ref. https://tools.ietf.org/id/draft-polli-ratelimit-headers-03.html
-- `fail_open` (Boolean) FailOpen defines whether to allow requests to proceed when theRate Limit Service fails to respond with a valid rate limitdecision within the timeout defined on the extension service.
+- `fail_open` (Boolean) FailOpen defines whether to allow requests to proceed when the Rate Limit Service fails to respond with a valid rate limit decision within the timeout defined on the extension service.

 <a id="nestedatt--spec--runtime_settings--rate_limit_service--extension_service"></a>
 ### Nested Schema for `spec.runtime_settings.rate_limit_service.extension_service`